Regulating a Dysregulated Nervous System: How Psychotherapy Can Support Those Living with Chronic Health Conditions that Lead to Dysautonomia

 You’re Not Broken—Your Body Is Trying to Protect You

-If you live with POTS, EDS, MCAS, or other forms of dysautonomia know this: your symptoms are real.
+If you live with medical dysautonomia know this: your symptoms are real.
 Your body is not failing you—it’s trying to protect you in the only way it knows how.
 And while that protection can feel like chaos, there are ways to gently guide your system back into balance.
 If you are looking for some immediate relief, check out this worksheet I made for Nervous System Regulation Exercises you can do at home!

 You’re living in a body that’s been through a lot, and you deserve trauma-informed, body-aware support.